TerryV8/click-count/docs/terraform_iam_dns.md

 ansible --version
 ```

-Create an AWS client to communicate with AWS
+Install an AWS client to communicate with AWS cloud
 ```console
 pip install awscli
 aws --version
 ```

-Generate the key to access the servers
+Generate the public/private key to securely access to the cloud servers
 ```console
 ssh-keygen
     Enter file in which to save the key: /root/.ssh/kryptonite